oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_drg_attachment_module.rst

                                             <div>The OCID of the route table the DRG attachment is using.</div>
                                             <div>For information about why you would associate a route table with a DRG attachment, see:</div>
                                             <div>* <a href='https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/transitrouting.htm'>Transit Routing: Access to Multiple VCNs in Same Region</a> * <a href='https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/transitroutingoracleservices.htm'>Transit Routing: Private Access to Oracle Services</a></div>
+                                            <div>This field is deprecated.
+Instead, use the `networkDetails` field to view the <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a> of the attached resource.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ocid1.routetable.oc1..xxxxxxEXAMPLExxxxxx</div>